ivar117/JITS-pizzeria/README.md

 In a command prompt, enter:
 * “ssh root@37.123.128.130 -p 30234”
+* "yes" when prompted about connecting
+* enter password
 * “cd /var/www/html”

 If there is nothing in the folder: